navikt/esyfovarsel/README.md

 ### Running job locally

 - Run `docker-compose up` in a terminal at the project root
-- Start BootstrapApplication with enivronment variable `SEND_VARSLER=JA`
+- Start BootstrapApplication with environment variable `SEND_VARSLER=JA`
 - This will run the job once